Sukritkr28/Lab-4/README.md

 # Lab-4
-This repositoryis for Lab 4.
+This repository is for Lab 4.